RDFLib/rdflib/docs/developers.md

 In addition to these conditions, PRs that are easier to review and approve will be processed quicker.
 The primary factors that determine this are the scope and size of a PR.
 If there are few changes and the scope is limited, then there is less that a reviewer has to understand and less that they can disagree with.
 It is thus important to try to split up your changes into multiple independent PRs if possible.
 No PR is too small.

-For PRs that introduce breaking changes, it is even more critical that they are limited in size and scope, as they will likely have to be kept up to date with the `main` branch of this project for some time before they are merged.
+For PRs that introduce breaking changes, it is even more critical that they are limited in size and scope, as they will likely have to be kept up to date with the `main` branch for some time before they are merged.

 It is also critical that your PR is understandable both in what it does and why it does it, and how the change will impact the users of this project, for this reason, it is essential that your PR's description explains the nature of the PR, what the PR intends to do, why this is desirable, and how this will affect the users of this project.